DCC-EX/Support-Doc/Starter Setup Guide.md

 * How to instal the software
 * How to start running your layout

-_Other headings for RB [and others] to fill in_

 **Hardware**

 So, what do you need in order to set up a DCC++ EX Command and Control system?

 FIrstly there are the componenents.
-You either need to have or buy
+You either need to already have access to or buy

 * **Command Station** This consists of two parts